-While owning an aircraft is an investment in one's brand that supports the people who execute an organization's mission, others outside of your organization can perceive the importance of that investment differently than you.
-Many aircraft owners acquire their aircraft prior to understanding that anyone can obtain ownership information of any aircraft through the Federal Aviation Authority (FAA)'s public records.
-The availability of aircraft ownership documentation can subject users of business aircraft to unwanted attention that includes public "flygskam" or flight shaming and unwanted cold calls from marketers of luxury goods.
-Further complicating privacy of aircraft use is the ability for one's flight patterns to be tracked through ADS-B technology and publicly available FAA flight transponders information that can jeopardize personal safety and place confidential business transactions at risk.
+While owning an aircraft is an investment in one's brand that supports the people who execute an organisation's mission, others outside your organisation can perceive the importance of that investment differently than you, writes Shelley A. Svoren of Infinite Branches and Scott Nielsen of TVPX.

+Many aircraft owners acquire their aircraft prior to understanding that anyone can obtain ownership information of any aircraft through the FAA's public records.
+The availability of aircraft ownership documentation can subject users of business aircraft to unwanted attention that includes public 'flygskam' or flight shaming and unwanted cold calls from marketers of luxury goods.
+Further complicating privacy of aircraft use is the ability for one's flight patterns to be tracked through ADS-B technology and publicly available FAA flight transponders information that can jeopardise personal safety and place confidential business transactions at risk.

 In order to obtain some semblance of anonymity, many owners of business aircraft turn to the legitimate use of privacy trusts to discretely own and operate their assets.
 When using a privacy trust structure, all one sees in the public records with the FAA or in flight aware is the name of the trust that owns the aircraft and an opaque entity that is the beneficiary of that trust.
-Scott Nielsen, the Senior Vice President and Chief Marketing Officer for TVPX, which is an aviation service company that focuses on a multitude of unique issues in the aviation industry, recently discussed privacy trusts in his conversation with Women In Aircraft Sales.
+Scott Nielsen, senior vice president and chief marketing officer for TVPX, which is an aviation service company that focuses on a multitude of unique issues in the aviation industry, recently discussed privacy trusts in his conversation with Women In Aircraft Sales.
 The privacy trust structure was first approved by the FAA's Aeronautical Center Council in late 2016 and the team at TVPX, with the support of Scott McCreary at McAfee & Taft, established TVPX's framework and documentation that was approved in 2017.

-One issue TVPX highlights is the material difference between "privacy" and "secrecy".
+One issue TVPX highlights is the material difference between privacy and secrecy.
 The FAA accepts that aircraft owners require privacy, but expressly prohibits the creation of ownership structures that result in secrecy of who the beneficial owner is.
 Furthermore, no parties involved in the creation of privacy trust structures seek to create secrecy as most tend to be either financial institutions or fiduciaries (such as attorneys) that are subject to regulatory and/or industry oversight.